-Once you check the preview of your report, you can configure your delivery to be sent to specific email addresses or to be generated from AdEspresso and emailed to you and voila!
-We’ll take care of generating the report every day, week, or month with your latest results and timely deliver it via email ready for download.
+Once you check the preview of your report, you can configure your delivery to be sent to specific email addresses or to be generated from AdEspresso and emailed to you.
+We’ll take care of generating the report every day, week, or month with your latest results ready for your perusal in your inbox.

-Every business is different: While there are many tips and best practices we can teach you, only you know how your business works, who your customers are, and how to effectively apply what you’ve learned here!
+Also, every business is different.
+While there are many tips and best practices we can teach you, only you know how your business works, who your customers are, and how to effectively apply what you’ve learned here.